What Kinds of Spousal Support are Available in California?

 For many married couples in the United States, divorce is the only option.
 When a couple has exhausted all other avenues and realized that they no longer want to continue with their marriage, they can get a divorce.
-For former couples who get divorced in California, it’s important to know about the various types of alimony that are available within the state.

 In California, there are a few different types of alimony that are available.
 They include the following: